 The EMPr forms part of the contractual obligations to which all contractors/employees involved in construction, maintenance, or demolition work must be committed.
-It serves as a guideline and baseline information document for the construction and operational phases of the proposed project and aims to comply with Section 24N of the National Environmental Management Act (Act No. 107 of 1998) also known as NEMA, as well as the Environmental Impact Assessment (EIA) Regulations Notice No. R 982 and any additional specific information requested by any State Department, including the Department of Environmental an Nature Conservation ("DENC") for specific projects.
+It serves as a guideline and baseline information document for the construction and operational phases of the proposed project and aims to comply with Section 24N of the National Environmental Management Act (Act No. 107 of 1998) also known as NEMA, as well Appendix 4 of the Environmental Impact Assessment (EIA) Regulations, GN R. 326 of 2014 (as amended), and any additional specific information requested by any State Department, including the Department of Environmental an Nature Conservation ("DENC") for specific projects.